 Without a strategy, you’ve wasted time and resources.
 Multiply that over a year, and you’ve thrown away opportunities to make a real impact.

-Maybe you’re trying to create buzz about an upcoming service launch, but instead of tying your content to that goal, you’ve ended up producing something completely unrelated.
-The result?
-Wasted time and missed opportunities.
+Maybe you’re trying to warm up your audience for an upcoming service launch, but instead of tying your content to that goal, you’ve ended up producing something completely unrelated.

 Before creating your next piece of content, ask yourself: What’s the endgame?
 How does this piece fit into the bigger picture?
 Write it down.
 Outline how your content will guide the audience from awareness to action.